 The sooner you begin to research long-term care options for your loved one, the better prepared you will be.
 Here are some resources to consider:

-- What If It’s Not Alzheimer’s?, edited by Lisa Radin and Gary Radin, includes an entire chapter on finding long-term care facilities for people with FTD. overview chapter on facilities
+- What If It’s Not Alzheimer’s?, edited by Lisa Radin and Gary Radin, includes an entire chapter on finding long-term care facilities for people with FTD along with an overview chapter on facilities.

 - Nursing Home Compare: Provides detailed information about every Medicare and Medicaid-certified nursing home in the U.S.